pepkit/pepspec/docs/looper/tutorial/metadata.md

 ## Introduction

+Previously, we used a `.csv` file to store metadata.
 This tutorial will guide you through how to use powerful features of PEP and PEPhub to make managing your metadata easier.

 !!! success "Learning objectives"